Ch00k/ffmpy/README.rst

 ffmpy
 =====
-ffmpy is a simplistic `FFmpeg <http://ffmpeg.org/>`_ command line wrapper.
-It implements a Pythonic interface for FFmpeg command line compilation and uses Python `subprocess <https://docs.python.org/2/library/subprocess.html>`_ module to execute compiled command line.
+*ffmpy* is a simple `FFmpeg <http://ffmpeg.org/>`_ command line wrapper.
+It implements a Pythonic interface for FFmpeg command line compilation and uses Python's `subprocess <https://docs.python.org/2/library/subprocess.html>`_ to execute the compiled command line.

 Installation
 ------------